-Rachael is an ESL Teacher from Belfast, Northern Ireland who has been traveling and teaching in Asia and Europe for the last four years.
-She has recently moved to Uzbekistan with her fiance, Matt, and is teaching English at a new university in Tashkent.
+Rachael is an ESL Teacher from Belfast, Northern Ireland who has been travelling and teaching in Asia and Europe for over four years.
+She has recently moved to Uzbekistan with her fiancé, Matt, and is teaching English at a new university in Tashkent.

 Read more about expat life in Uzbekistan in our Expat Arrivals Uzbekistan country guide.